Bio

 Dissidentica had been a gale and now we walked into the storm on the Gothenburg book fair, with our 2017 novel Eldbarn (“Fire Child”), a story about a girl growing up with an abusive father, who sets course not for surrender but revenge.
 Hardline art critic Joakim Andersen praised the dark mystic language, but the depth of the story made the publisher scared that it would mess up the heads of young readers.
 In a review they warned potential buyers that it could inspire suicide.

-The same toilet paper who had written a hit piece to get John fired did it again right before the book fair.
-The journalist tried to sound intimidating and asked how our bosses and coworkers had reacted to our dangerous book-writing.
-We said everybody had put safety pins in their noses and sung Sheena Is a Punk Rocker.
+The same local newspaper who had written a defaming hit piece to get John fired, attempted a second character assassination right before the book fair.
+The journalist asked how our bosses and coworkers had reacted to our dangerous book-writing, and we said everybody had put safety pins in their noses and sung Sheena Is a Punk Rocker.
 They actually printed it, and a sophisticated colleague lamented that we had destroyed her reputation as a respectable lady.
 Her iconic question still rings: “why would one tell silly jokes in a serious news article?”

 Patriot Child (2018)